What is gender diversity?

 Analyze: How do you calculate gender diversity?

-We estimate gender diversity using data from the federal governments of the United States and South Africa.
-With this government data as an anchor, we estimate gender diversity for more granular attributes (like skills and certifications) using patterns found in job postings from the past few years.
+We estimate gender diversity using data from the federal governments of the United States, South Africa and Canada.
+With this government data as an anchor, and accounting the occupation, location, and skill attributes from public profiles, we estimate gender diversity for more granular attributes (like skills and credentials).
+We also leverage frequent data update cycles of public profiles data to ensure good data recency.

 Deliver: How do you represent gender diversity data?